wils0986/portfolio/README.md

 My development process begins with crafting a clean and accessible **HTML** structure.
 Early in the layout phase, I integrate **FullPage.js v4** to define section-based navigation and scrolling behavior, which helps guide the overall page structure.
 I then apply **CSS** to build responsive layouts and visual styles around this framework.
 With the core structure and navigation in place, I use **JavaScript** to add custom interactivity and animations, enhancing the user experience with subtle yet engaging effects.

 Accessibility is paramount, so I always make sure to implement semantic **HTML** elements, ARIA attributes, and skip links to make the site navigable and inclusive for all users.
 I also ensure that colour contrast throughout the site meets WCAG accessibility standards, so content remains readable and accessible to users with visual impairments.
+I also take pride in having valid code, so I always run my final code through the W3C Markup and CSS Validation Services, and JSHint.

 ## Resources: ##
 - https://alvarotrigo.com/fullPage/docs/